 Self-feedback provides an opportunity to reflect on a period of time and think about one’s own performance.
 Nobody knows how they performed and what they accomplished better than the individual being reviewed.
 Self-feedback may bring up different information that was left out of other reviews.

 This process also helps employees identify what they are good at and how they can improve while also showing management and HR how self-aware they are around their performance and standing within an organization.
 Ultimately, the comparisons that can be drawn between individual feedback and peer/manager feedback generate valuable insights and conversation.

 Manager feedback helps employees understand how they’re performing, how they can improve, and how they can meet their goals.
 It’s an opportunity for managers to course-correct any bad behavior while also providing positive reinforcement for areas where the employee is successful.
 The manager-employee relationship is fundamental in aligning companies and helping employees develop new skills; manager feedback is one way to strengthen the relationship and an important tool for managers to use to prioritize and accomplish goals.

 Why is upward feedback important?

 Upward feedback provides employees with an opportunity to tell management what’s going well and how they can improve.
 Giving feedback to “higher-ups” can feel awkward, so employees need a safe space and clear process to share their feedback (positive or negative) with managers and the leadership team.
 It’s an important moment for managers to get honest feedback from their team, identify areas for improvement, and make sure they're setting the team up for success.

 Peer feedback provides employees with a clear process to help each other improve how they get work done.
 A successful company is dependent on healthy collaboration between employees, and peer reviews provide a safe space for colleagues to give each other constructive criticism and praise.

-If you have any questions about Lattice or the upcoming review cycle please reach out to me or your manager.
+If you have any questions about Lattice or the upcoming review cycle, please reach out to your manager or me.